yogat3ch/AlpacaforR/README.md

 <br>

-## Get pricing data from alpacas API
+## Get pricing data from Alpacas API
 We can use the `get_bars()` function to get pricing data 📈 in OHLCV bar format 📊 for one or multiple tickers.
 You do not need to specify the account type for this function.
 The only input needed is the ticker(s) value, and it will return a list 📝 containing pricing data for the last 5 trading days of each ticker.
 You can easily change the date range as well as the timeframe of the OHLCV bars with the "from", "to", and "timeframe" arguements.